-See Note 8 of the Notes to the Consolidated and Combined Financial Statements for information about embedded derivatives measured at estimated fair value on a recurring basis and their corresponding fair value hierarchy.
+See Note 8 of the Notes to the Consolidated and Combined Financial Statements included elsewhere in this prospectus for information about embedded derivatives measured at estimated fair value on a recurring basis and their corresponding fair value hierarchy.

-See Note 8 of the Notes to the Consolidated and Combined Financial Statements for a rollforward of the fair value measurements for net embedded derivatives measured at estimated fair value on a recurring basis using significant unobservable (Level 3) inputs.
+See Note 8 of the Notes to the Consolidated and Combined Financial Statements included elsewhere in this prospectus for a rollforward of the fair value measurements for net embedded derivatives measured at estimated fair value on a recurring basis using significant unobservable (Level 3) inputs.

-See Note 7 of the Notes to the Consolidated and Combined Financial Statements for information about the nonperformance risk adjustment included in the valuation of guaranteed minimum benefits accounted for as embedded derivatives.
+See Note 7 of the Notes to the Consolidated and Combined Financial Statements included elsewhere in this prospectus for information about the nonperformance risk adjustment included in the valuation of guaranteed minimum benefits accounted for as embedded derivatives.